dorkrawk/postwave/README.md

 It is not:
 - for people who want to generate a purely static site
 - for people who want unlimited customization
-- for giant blogs with many many thousands of posts (probably?)
+- for giant blogs with many many thousands of posts (maybe?)

 ## Why did you build another blogging tool?